Aprepitant (By mouth)

-You should not use this medicine if you have had an allergic reaction to aprepitant, or if you are also using pimozide (Orap®), terfenadine (Seldane®), astemizole (Hismanal®), or cisapride (Propulsid®).
-Aprepitant may cause serious or life-threatening problems if used together with these medicines.
+You should not use this medicine if you have had an allergic reaction to aprepitant, or if you are also using astemizole (Hismanal®), cisapride (Propulsid®), pimozide (Orap®), or terfenadine (Seldane®).

-This medicine is usually used once a day for 3 days in a row, beginning on the first day of your chemotherapy treatment.
+- For chemotherapy: Aprepitant is given together with other medicines to prevent vomiting.
+Carefully follow your doctor's instructions about how to take the medicines.
+Aprepitant is normally given once a day for 3 days in a row, beginning on the first day of chemotherapy treatment.

 If a dose is missed: